Using TFS Integration

 IntelliJ IDEA supports TFS up to TFS 2015.

 The information provided in this section assumes that you are familiar with the basics of the TFS version control system.

 - The TFS integration does not require a standalone TFS client.
 All you need is an account in your Team Foundation Server.

 - Make sure that the TFS Integration plugin is enabled.

 This plugin is bundled with IntelliJ IDEA and enabled by default.
 If not, enable the plugin.

 - Make sure that TFS integration is enabled for the entire project root or a specific directory.
 For more details, see Enabling Version Control.

-- When TFS integration with IntelliJ IDEA is enabled, the item appears on the menu, and on the context menus of the Editor and Project views.
+- When TFS integration with IntelliJ IDEA is enabled, the Editor and the Project Tool Window. item appears on the menu, and on the context menus of the

 - The files in the folders under the TFS control are highlighted according to their status.
 See File Status Highlights for file status highlighting conventions.

 - Modifications results are shown in the Version Control tool window.

 - When using TFS integration, it is helpful to open the Version Control tool window.
 The Console tab displays the following data:

 - All commands generated based on the settings you specify through the IntelliJ IDEA user interface.